broadinstitute/quickboard/docs/beginner_example.md

         'y': 'weight',
         'color': 'batch',
         'title': 'Size vs Weight by Batch'
-    }
-)
+    },
+    data_source=data_a    # DataFrame generated/loaded in memory above; can also use file path to csv/tsv )
 ```

-The code should run just fine, but we can't see anything yet!
-That's because we need to place the `PlotPanel` inside of
+The code should run just fine, but nothing appears yet!
+That's because we didn't call the `start_app` function.
-other Quickboard components that make up the overall structure of the board.
+There are examples of viewing just a `PlotPanel` in the [Component Gallery](component_gallery.md), so let's keep going
+and create a full dashboard that can scale to handle new plots easily.

 ### Creating the Overall Layout